.

 TSASK Exams

 Power engineers must be certified by an authorized regulatory body; in Saskatchewan, that agency is the Technical Safety Authority of Saskatchewan (TSASK).
-Sask DLC programs are recognized by TSASK and follows the Standardization of Power Engineer Examinations Committee (SOPEEC) curriculum, so students who successfully complete all components of the program will meet the requirement for 4th or 5th Class certification.
+Sask DLC programs are recognized by TSASK and follows the Standardization of Power Engineer Examinations Committee (SOPEEC) curriculum, so students who successfully complete all components of the program will meet the requirement for Class 4 or Class 5 certification.

 If you're interested, so are we.